mikael-uhl/SimplyShirtless/README.md

-# NoShirt
+# Simply Shirtless
-A mod for Stardew Valley that allows the player to actually remove their character's shirt.
+A mod for Stardew Valley that removes the undershirt and allows going shirtless.

 ## Features
-- Removes the shirt from the player's character.
+- Allows removing the shirt from the player's character.
-- Makes use of the player's skin color to color the sleeves (the reason for this mod).
+- Makes use of the player's skin color to color the sleeves.
+- Automatically removes the sleeve if shirtless (the reason for this mod).
-- Works for both single player and multiplayer (not yet).
+- Works for both single player and multiplayer.
+- Includes female model.
+Covered by the Island Bikini sprite.

 ## Usage
 1. Install the latest version of SMAPI.